scala/scala3/docs/docs/reference/metaprogramming-new/inline.md

 implicit val a1: A = new A
 implicit val a2: A = new A

-inline def f: Any = implicit match {
+inline def f: Any = summonFrom {
   case _: A => ???  // error: ambiguous implicits
 }
 ```

 ### Reference

-For more info, see [PR #4927](https://github.com/lampepfl/dotty/pull/4768),
+For more info, see [PR #4768](https://github.com/lampepfl/dotty/pull/4768),
-which explains how inline methods can be used for typelevel programming and code
+which explains how `summonFrom`'s predecessor (implicit matches) can be used for typelevel programming and code specialization and [PR #7201](https://github.com/lampepfl/dotty/pull/7201) which explains the new `summonFrom` syntax.
-specialization.